VictorMegir/Image-Segmentation/README.md

 ![Image](https://github.com/VictorMegir/Feature-Extraction-and-Image-Segmentation/blob/master/screenshots/Segementation%20Example.png)

 ### Filters
-To improve the result of the segmentation i used max, min, and meadian filters on the segmented iamges.
+To improve the result of the segmentation i used max, min, and meadian filters as well as morphological tranformations such as opening on the segmented iamges.

 ### Video
 To test the results i applied the process on a video, using Gaussian Mixture Models with different numbers of clusters.

+### DeepLab vs GMM
+To validate the results i compare the results of my system with DeepLab's segmentation.<br>
+In addition, i calculated the Intersection over Union (IoU) of the results using annotated images as ground truth.
+The annotated images were provided by user @https://github.com/sfikas